20kdc/OC-KittenOS/README.md

 At this time, the majority of the code/ folder is by 20kdc, but exceptions may occur.

-These exceptions must be documented below.
+These exceptions will be documented below, and must be for a PR affecting code/ to be accepted:

 ```
 No exceptions exist at this time.